letheed/divrem/README.md

 * Floored division and remainder.
 * Ceiled division and remainder.
-* Euclidian division and remaider.
+* Euclidean division and remainder.

 For every definition, we provide a `Div`, a `Rem` and a `DivRem` trait.